Rahmenordnung/project-3m-database/README.md

 **********************
 ## <a name="Database"></a>Database ##

-[MongoDB](https://www.mongodb.com/) is a document-oriented NoSQL database written in the C ++ programming language.
+[MongoDB](https://www.mongodb.com/) is a document-oriented NoSQL database written in the C++ programming language.
 Because the database is document-oriented, it can manage collections of JSON-like documents.

 ## <a name="Functionality"></a>Functionality ##